 That's just teen angst … right?

 Recognizing depression in teenagers isn’t easy.
-In adults, who tend to have more stable personality traits and moods, depression might seem noticeable to friends, family, and coworkers.
-On the other hand, adolescence is an inherently difficult time in which the body goes through a number of changes that can affect mood, behavior, and self-esteem.
+In adults, who tend to have more stable personality traits and moods, depression might seem noticeable to others.
+On the other hand, adolescence is a time in which the body goes through a number of changes that can affect mood, behavior, and self-esteem.

 To make it worse, there are several myths about depression in teens that make it even harder to recognize the signs.